andifalk/cloud-security-workshop/introduction/README.md

 ![OpenID_Connect tokens](images/openid_connect_tokens.png)

-With OIDC it is the first time the format of a token is really specified.
+With OIDC, it is the first time the format of a token is really specified.
 It is mandatory for the ID token to be defined as a JSON Web Token (JWT).
 A JWT consists of 3 parts:

 1. The header telling that it is a JWT and specifying the algorithm for the token signature
 2. The payload of the token, this is the most important part for clients as this contains all user information as attributes (the _claims_)
 3. The signature of the token.
 The signatures ensure that the token can only be created by a valid issuer and cannot be changed without noticing it

-All tokens are transmitted as bearer tokens using the `Authorization` header with the `Bearer' prefix.
+All tokens are transmitted as bearer tokens using the `Authorization` header with the `Bearer` prefix.
 So every participant who presents a valid token as the _bearer_ is authenticated.

 ![JWT bearer token](images/oauth2_jwt_bearer_token.png)